 elected president.
-His constituency of small merchants, farmers, laborers and other populists p.
+His constituency of small merchants, farmers, laborers and other populists p.90: Add the following at the end of paragraph b:

+To date, the FSOC has identified only four nonbank financial firms as systemically significant financial institutions (SIFIs) that could pose a risk to U.S. financial stability if it fell into financial distress-American International Group Inc. (AIG), GE Capital (a subsidiary of General Electric Co.), Prudential Financial Inc. and MetLife, Inc. After selling off its online deposits, GE Capital's designation as a SIFI was rescinded by the FSOC in June 2016.
+AIG also restructured itself and was de-designated in September 2017.
+MetLife successfully challenged its designation in litigation. ^{254a} Finally, in October 2018, the FSOC de-designated Prudential Financial, leaving no nonbank currently designated as an SIFI.

+^{254a} See, e.g., MetLife, Inc. v.
+Financial Stability Oversight Council, 865 F.3d 661 (D.C.
+Cir.
+2017) (holding that DFA confidentiality rules in FSOC designation determinations, per 12 U.S.C. § 5322(d)(5)(A), did not abrogate common-law right of public access to judicial records)..

+p.
 94: Add the following new notes at the end of the chapter:

-1.71.
+- 1.71.
 Delays in Dodd-Frank implementation.
 The delays in regulatory implementation have been pervasive.
 For example, As of year-end 2013, slightly more than 50 percent of all required rulemakings under Dodd-Frank had been completed, according to a report by the law firm Davis Polk & Wardwell, LLP.
 282 Based on the report's count of 398 total rulemakings required, 201 final rules had been issued, or 50.5 percent of total required.
-The significant delays in rulemakings have continued nonetheless; statutory deadlines for 280 of the total 398 required rulemakings have already passed, with 132 deadlines (47.14 percent) missed by regulators.
-As of early January 2014, 56 of those 132 required rulemakings have not even been the subject of published proposed rules.
-283

-1.72.
-Possible Revisions under the New Administration.
-Following the election of Donald Trump in November 2016, proposals for wide-ranging revisions of Dodd-Frank were the focus of much attention, but to date there has been little change in the regulatory structure and environment.
-Initiatives for revision have proceeded on two separate tracks.
-Incremental changes have been undertaken by administrative action, and a broader proposal for legislative revision and amendments of the act has been making its way through the Congress.
-On January 30, 2017, the President signed Executive Order No. 13,771, 284 directing federal agencies to eliminate two regulations for each new regulation issued and
+The significant delays in rulemaking have continued nonetheless; statutory deadlines for 280 of the total 398 required rulemakings have already passed, with 132 deadlines (47.14 percent) missed by regulators.
+As of early January 2014, 56 of those 132 required rulemakings have not even been the subject of published proposed rules.283 - 1.72.
+Possible Revisions of the Dodd-Frank Act.
+Following the election of Donald Trump in November 2016, proposals for wide-ranging revisions of Dodd-Frank were the focus of much attention, but little change in the regulatory structure and environment resulted from this.
+Initiatives for revision proceeded on two separate tracks.
+Incremental changes were undertaken by administrative action, and a broader proposal for legislative revision and amendments of the act slowly made its way through the Congress.
+On January 30, 2017, the President signed Executive Order No. 13,771, 284 directing federal agencies to eliminate two regulations for each new regulation issued and to limit costs for the current fiscal year to zero.
+On February 24, 2017, the President issued Executive Order No. 13,777,285 requiring the agencies to convene a regulatory reform task force to assist in the implementation of Executive Order No. 13771.
+Little in terms of concrete effects resulted from this presidential initiative. - 1.73.
+Proposed Financial CHOICE Act (FCA).
+Introduced in the House in April 2017, the FCA286 would replace or amend Dodd-Frank, among other statutory provisions.
+Its principal effects would include the repeal of the Volcker Rule restrictions on proprietary securities trading by banks.287 It would eliminate FDIC orderly liquidation authority OLA)288 and establish new provisions for financial institution bankruptcy proceedings.289 As originally proposed, the FCA would have repealed the DFA "Durbin Amendment".290 limitations on fees that can be charged to retailers for debit card processing, but this provision was removed in an effort to improve the chances of enactment.291 In addition, the bill